CS

 Both the KGM Musso and GWM Cannon hold a 5-star ANCAP safety rating.

-Both include the essentials: autonomous emergency braking, a reversing camera.
+Both include the essentials: autonomous emergency braking, lane keep assist, a reversing camera.
 Airbag count is 6 in the KGM Musso and 6 in the GWM Cannon.

 Feature Showdown

-The KGM Musso features a 12.3-inch touchscreen, while the GWM Cannon gets a 10.3-inch display.
+The KGM Musso features a 12.3-inch touchscreen paired with a 12.3-inch digital dash, while the GWM Cannon gets a 14.6-inch display and 12.3-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The KGM Musso stands out with ambient lighting that you will not find on the GWM Cannon.
 The GWM Cannon counters with power tailgate.
 Which feature set matters more depends on your daily routine and priorities.